miliarch/nix_random_wallpaper/README.md

     * Note: The default output directory can and probably should be changed to a non-volatile location in [configuration](#configuration).
 Specifying a non-volatile directory will prevent temporary auto-selection of a system default wallpaper by the window manager on login after a fresh boot cycle, which can be disorienting.
 * The user won't interact directly with the program often, making command line argument support unnecessary

-Simply running `nrw` will fetch images from either the [Unsplash API](https://source.unsplash.com/) or the image directory (`images_dir`) defined in configuration, resize and compose the images on a spanned canvas matching your current display arrangement, save the resulting wallpaper image to the output directory (`output_dir`), and update your desktop background.
+Simply running `nrw` will fetch images from either the [Unsplash API](https://source.unsplash.com/) or the image directory (`images_dir`) defined in configuration, then prepare and set the wallpaper based on the configured setter.
+In xorg, all setters resize and compose the images on a spanned canvas matching your current display arrangement, save the resulting wallpaper image to the output directory (`output_dir`), and update your desktop background.
+In wayland (currently only hyprland), images are placed on their own right-sized canvases, saved separately, and update the desktop background individually on each screen.

 Some suggested steps to take in your environment:
 * Configure a cron job or timer of some sort to run `nrw` at regular intervals (every 15 minutes works well for me - `*/15 * * * * /path/to/nrw`)